frikit/gradle-scripts-helper/README.md

 # Contribution
-You can contribute with your scripts, but we need to keep document each script to help other to find these scripts easier also comment as much line of script code as you want/can
+You can contribute with your scripts, but we need to keep document each script to help other to find these scripts easier also comment as many lines of script code as you can